Skip to main content

 Key takeaways from this episode

-• Integrating cybersecurity through the entire product lifecycle, from design to disposal, is essential to prevent recalls, ensure regulatory compliance, and safeguard financial resources.
+• Cybersecurity must be integrated into the entire product lifecycle, from initial design to disposal, to avoid costly redesigns, regulatory rejections, and product recalls.

 Full episode transcript